top of page

 BOARD OF DIRECTORS

-Rebecca L. Nystrom, President
+Rebecca L. Nystrom, Chair

-Jeanne E. Wiebenga, Vice President
+Jeanne E. Wiebenga, Vice Chair

 Cheryl E. Mawhinney, Secretary